NYPL-discovery/nypl-creator-lsp/README.md

 ## NYPL Digital Collections API

 Sign up for an API token and read documentation here http://api.repo.nypl.org/.
-Create an `.env.local` file in the root directory to store your API token as an environment variable.
-Check `.env.example` for the environment variable name.
+Create an `.env.local` file in the root directory to store your API token as an environment variable named `API_REPO_TOKEN`.
+Check `.env.example` for an example.

 ## Back-end

-In `pages/api/collections.tsx`, there is a skeleton function that sets up an API call to the NYPL Digital Collections API.
+In `pages/api/collections.tsx`, there is a function that sets up an API call to the NYPL Digital Collections API.
+This returns an array of item results based on a search query.
+The client can make a `POST` request to this server function through the `/api/collections` endpoint.

 ## Front-end

 After calling the backend to get items from the NYPL Digital Collections API, it is time to display them.

-The main entry file is `pages/index.tsx` but components can be organized in `src/`.
+The main entry file is `pages/index.tsx` but components can be organized in `src/` or wherever makes sense.

 ## Running the App